 Expiry is based on the CBOE official settlement price and date which can be reviewed here.
 The index will be closed for trading at 13:00 on the expiration date.
 The new contract will be available for trading on Monday prior to the expiration date.

 We offer future Oil markets that expire when underlying market expires.
-We also offer rolling daily contracts for oil markets on MT4 (1 month libor daily rate -/+ 0.01% overnight financing charge applies).
+We also offer rolling daily contracts for oil markets on MT4 (monthly libor +/-2,5 % annualized financing charge).
 For more information please contact us

 All details are correct at time of compilation.
 However, these tables are to be used as a guide only as their content may change.
 InterTrader reserves the right to alter the contract specifications at any time.